shazahm1/EDD-Changelog/readme.txt

 Contributors: shazahm1@hotmail.com
 Donate link: http://connections-pro.com/
 Tags: edd, easy digital downloads
-Requires at least: 3.3
+Requires at least: 3.8
-Tested up to: 3.6
+Tested up to: 4.0
+Stable tag: 1.1
-Stable tag: 1.0License: GPLv2 or later
+License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Add a new metabox to the download where you can input the changelog.
 The changelog will be appended to the download page and the purchase history.